salesforce/warp-drive/README.md

 ## Code Structure
-WarpDrive provides a CUDA + Python framework and quality-of-life tools, so you can quickly build fast, flexible and massively distributed multi-agent RL systems.
+WarpDrive provides a CUDA (or Numba) + Python framework and quality-of-life tools, so you can quickly build fast, flexible and massively distributed multi-agent RL systems.
 The following figure illustrates a bottoms-up overview of the design and components of WarpDrive.
-The user only needs to write a CUDA step function at the CUDA environment layer, while the rest is a pure Python interface.
+The user only needs to write a CUDA or Numba step function at the CUDA environment layer, while the rest is a pure Python interface.
 We have step-by-step tutorials for you to master the workflow.

 <img src="https://user-images.githubusercontent.com/31748898/151683116-299943b9-4e70-4a7b-8feb-16a3a351ca91.png" width="780" height="580"/>